-Each child has a reading diary in which to record the amount of reading they are doing at home.
-In Early Years, Key Stage I and Lower Key Stage 2, parents are expected to engage with children's reading by hearing them read as often as possible at home and recording this in their reading diaries.
-As children enter Upper Key Stage 2, more independence is given to the children over their reading, however, it is expected that children still engage with their reading diaries and write about what they have learnt when they have read.
+Each child has an electronic reading record through the use of BoomReader in which records the amount of reading they are doing at home.
+In Early Years, Key Stage 1 and Lower Key Stage 2, parents are expected to engage with children's reading by hearing them read as often as possible at home and recording this in their reading diaries.
+As children enter Upper Key Stage 2, more independence is given to the children over their reading, however, it is expected that children still engage with their reading record and write about what they have learnt when they have read.